cdelcastillo21/pyslurmtq/README.rst

 ------------------------------------------------------------

 If you have any questions or issues with `pyslurmtq`, please feel free to contact us at `cdelcastilloew@gmail.com`.
 You can also report bugs, issues, or feature requests on our GitHub page: https://github.com/pyslurmtq/pyslurmtq/issues.

-.. _pyscaffold-notes:

-Note
-====

-This project has been set up using PyScaffold 4.3.
-For details and usage information on PyScaffold see https://pyscaffold.org/.
-cdelcastillo21: Break-up the TACCSimulation setup() method into smaller chunks